HarveyD/seng-portfolio/README.md

 A majority of the things you will need to change are in `src/components/services/portfolio-data.service.tsx`

 Refer to [Create React App](https://github.com/facebook/create-react-app) documentation if you encounter any issues running the app.
-Or refer to the [Troubleshooting](Troubleshooting Information) section
+Or refer to the [Troubleshooting] (#Troubleshooting Information) section

 ## Landing
 Two things can be easily changed here: